wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 It's necessarily very shallow, but most participants report that they find the material interesting as well as useful.

-So why do people volunteer as instructors?
+Why do people volunteer as instructors?

 _To make the world a better place._
 :   The two things we need to get through the next hundred years are more science and more courage;